Galleon Group

 The Galleon Group was one of the largest hedge fund management firms in the world, managing over $7 billion, before closing in October 2009.
-The firm was the center of a 2009 insider trading scandal which subsequently led to its fall.
+The firm was the epicenter of a 2009 insider trading scandal which subsequently led to its fall.

 The firm was founded by Ari Arjavalingam, Gary Rosenbach, Krishen Sud, and Raj Rajaratnam, a former equity research analyst and eventual president of Needham & Company, in 1997.
 The New York headquartered firm was named for the galleon, a large sailing ship used from the 16th to 18th centuries by European traders and explorers, especially from Spain.

 The rise and fall of Galleon has been the subject of a number of books including The Billionaire's Apprentice (by Anita Raghavan, a journalist with The Wall Street Journal).

 History

 While working for Needham & Company, Rajaratnam started a hedge fund at the company's request—the Needham Emerging Growth Partnership—in March 1992.
 He later bought and renamed it Galleon.
 The fund primarily invested in technology and healthcare companies and quickly increased in value, eventually peaking at $7 billion in 2008.